-Medicare Part D is the program created by the federal Medicare Prescription Drug, Improvement, and Modernization Act (MMA) of 2003 to provide you with assistance to pay for your outpatient prescription drug costs.
-It is an optional program available to you because you are eligible for Medicare Part A and/or enrolled in Part B.
+Medicare Part D is the Medicare Prescription Drug Plan (PDP).
+A program created by the federal Medicare Prescription Drug, Improvement, and Modernization Act of 2003 to provide those on Medicare assistance paying for outpatient prescription drug costs.
+It is an optional program available when you are eligible for Medicare Part A and/or enrolled in Part B.